Choosing Where to Start

 Which opportunity are you most curious about?

-Motivation matters more than you might think.
+Motivation compounds.
 You’ll iterate more with work that interests you.
 You’ll persist through the inevitable early friction.
 You’ll pay attention to what’s working and what isn’t, rather than just going through the motions.

 Between two equal FFCC scores, pick the one that feels more interesting.
-The one you’re slightly more curious to try.
+The one you are more curious to try.
 The one you’d rather spend your learning cycles on.

-When two consultants I worked with had similarly-scored opportunities, one chose based on pure FFCC scores and the other chose based on curiosity.
-Three months later, the curiosity-driven choice had evolved into a sophisticated workflow.
-The “optimal” choice had been abandoned after two weeks of half-hearted effort.
+I’ve watched this pattern play out: two people with similarly-scored opportunities, one choosing on pure FFCC scores, the other on curiosity.
+Months later, the curiosity-driven choice has evolved into a sophisticated workflow while the “optimal” choice has been abandoned after a few weeks of half-hearted effort.
 Energy compounds over time.

 Tiebreaker 2: Quick Win Potential